Policies, Procedures & Statutory Documentation

 Updates rewards initiatives to motivate students’ attendance, organisation and engagement through positive attitude to learning.
 EEF: behaviour interventions seek to improve attainment by reducing challenging behaviour in school.
 This includes Approaches to developing a positive school ethos or improving discipline across the whole school which also aim to support greater engagement in learning and universal programmes which seek to improve behaviour and generally take place in the classroom.
 1, 2, 5

+Cultural Capital opportunities promoted through educational opportunities and personal development.
 The Sutton Trust: Improving aspiration is widely linked to academic improvements and wellbeing.
 This can support societies with social mobility.
+1, 2, 5

 Super Curriculum and Cultural Capital: School Parliament relaunch with external speaker delivering assemblies to all and identified students with specific recruitment of PP students as representatives in each year group.
+The Sutton Trust: Improving aspiration is widely linked to academic improvements and wellbeing.
+This can support societies with social mobility.
+1, 2, 4, 5

-Link and Connect Provision: Pastoral, wrap around care for the most vulnerable PP & SEND students and focusses on re-engaging school refusers and students who are PA; raising achievement and addressing progress gaps across the curriculum through timetabled intervention.
+Link and Connect Provision: Pastoral, wrap around care for the most vulnerable PP and SEND students and focusses on re-engaging school refusers and students who are PA; raising achievement and addressing progress gaps across the curriculum through timetabled intervention.

 The Education Endowment Foundation: